 Implement New Processes

-Startups, especially early stage ones, lack processes.
+Startups and small businesses, especially early stage ones, lack defined processes.
 Fractional sales management can come in and put tailored processes in place to help scale the sales function.
 This will create a foundation for efficiency and organization.
 As new sales teams grow, fractional sales managers who put processes in place will save founders major headaches down the line.

 Implement New Sales Technology